New Dorp High School: Education

 Students are required to achieve a passing grade on 5 New York State Regents exams.
-Advanced Placement courses are offered in Biology, Calculus AB, English Literature, Global History, and US History.
+Advanced Placement courses are offered in Biology, Calculus AB, English Literature, World History, and US History.
 There are also plans to introduce AP courses in Computer Science and Statistics.
 College extension programs are available; these are classes that college credit is offered, but it is given from a specific college rather than through an AP test.
 College extension classes include Anatomy & Physiology, Pre-Calc, Spanish, and Italian.
 New Dorp High School has partnerships with local colleges including CUNY College of Staten Island, CUNY Kingsborough Community College, St. John's University, and Polytechnic Institute of New York University.

 In 2012, The Atlantic magazine highlighted the effectiveness of the school's emphasis on essay-writing skills: "an overwhelming focus on teaching the basics of analytic writing, every day, in virtually every class.
 What followed was an extraordinary blossoming of student potential, across nearly every subject—one that has made New Dorp a model for educational reform."